swiss-chris/spring-integration-progress-bar/README.md

 You can also open the web app in two different tabs at the same time.
 The same progress will be displayed in both.

+Running `mvn clean package` will run the typescript unit tests, bundle the typescript code into `bundle.js`, and run a Spring Boot Integration Test for the full application.

 Inspired by:
 * https://github.com/joshlong/techtips/tree/master/examples/spring-integration-4.1-websockets-example
 * https://github.com/johnpili/websocket-progress-bar